diegofornalha/flow-blog/content/pages/index.md

     content: '@ieeeuottawa'
 metaTitle: Powering Your Student Experience
 metaDescription: >-
-  The IEEE uOttawa Student Branch is the official student branch for the University of Ottawa and the official Sub-Association for ELG/CEG/SEG under the Engineering Students Society (ESS).
+  The CoFlow is the official student branch for the University of Ottawa and the official Sub-Association for ELG/CEG/SEG under the Engineering Students Society (ESS).
 socialImage: /images/LOGO_HALLOWEEN.svg